JetBrains/kotlin-web-site/docs/topics/gradle/gradle-backend-tutorial.md

 2. In the `dependencies` section, there is `testImplementation(kotlin("test"))`.
    Learn more about [setting dependencies on test libraries](gradle-configure.md#set-dependencies-on-test-libraries).

-3. After the dependencies section, you can see the `KotlinComiple` task configuration block.
+3. After the dependencies section, you can see the `KotlinCompile` task configuration block.
    This is where you can add extra arguments to the compiler to enable or disable various language features.

 ## Run the application